IndigoUnited/jquery.copycat/README.md

 - `scroll`: custom scroll element to listen for scroll events (defaults to `window`)
 - `handleResize`: true to handle resize, false otherwise (defaults to `true`)
 - `subtractScroll`: true to subtract scroll offsets, false otherwise (defaults to `null` which means automatic)
+- `update`: true to automatically call `.copycat('update')` right away, false otherwise (defaults to `true`)

+Note that if you call this function with different `target`s, the previous instances will be destroyed.

 ### .copycat('update')

 Manually updates element.

 ### .copycat('destroy', [keepPosition])